Riverside Multiple DUI Attorney

 to attend alcohol education classes for eighteen months.

-conviction, your license suspension time period will increase to three
+your license suspension time period will increase to three years.
+You

-years.
-You will also be put on probation for one to five years and be
+will also be put on probation for one to five years and be fined $1,000.

-fined $1,000.
-Not only that, you could be given a jail sentence from anywhere
+Not only that, you could be given a jail sentence from anywhere between

-offense.
-This serious violation could leave you with fines and a license
+This serious violation could leave you with fines and a license suspension

-suspension of four years.
-You may also be imprisoned in state prison for
+of four years.
+You may also be imprisoned in state prison for up to three

-up to three years and be put on probation for five years.
-After this,
+years and be put on probation for five years.
+After this, the court may

-Contact a Riverside DUI attorney for a free case evaluation.
+Contact a lawyer today for a free case evaluation!